 This makes the proper depth of the injection and good soil coverage a must.
 Traditionally, depths have been 6 to 8 inches deep.

-When anhydrous ammonia is injected into soil, several physical and chemical reactions take place: ammonia dissolution in water, reaction with soil organic matter and clay, and attachment of ammonium ions on the soil cation exchange complex, he says.
+When applying anhydrous ammonia to the soil via injection, several physical and chemical reactions take place: ammonia dissolution in water, reaction with soil organic matter and clay, and attachment of ammonium ions on the soil cation exchange complex, he says.

 “These reactions all tend to limit the movement of ammonia, with water having the greatest initial effect,” says Sawyer.
 “The highest concentration of ammonia is at/near the point of injection, with a tapering of the concentration toward the outer edge of the retention zone.